 Coach Reid and the Kansas City Chiefs

 When Coach Reid was first hired as the Kansas City Chiefs head coach, they had just finished their 2012 season with only two wins.
 He achieved the unthinkable leading them to a blazing 9-0 2013 season start and finishing 11-5.
-From then the Chiefs began steadily improving, encountering setbacks and some less than stellar seasons, but with last night’s incredible victory over the San Francisco 49ers, sports experts everywhere are speculating that Coach Reid has secured his spot into the Pro Football Hall of Fame.
+From then the Chiefs began steadily improving, encountering setbacks and some less-than-stellar seasons, but with multiple incredible victories at the Super Bowl, sports experts everywhere are speculating that Coach Reid has secured his spot into the Pro Football Hall of Fame.